Spurgurgle/DayZ/Source_Car/ReadMe.txt

 If you do contribute please add your name into the main Config.cpp under credits.

 My aim with these files is to try and make a solid set of sample files for Dayz cars/vehicles.
 Everything in these files are subject to change and improvement.

+Things to note.!!!

+When you extract your game files there is no Driver or passenger proxy.
+These are simply empty p3d's.
+Please make them before trying to pack you mod.
+\dz\vehicles\proxies\bus_driver.p3d
+\dz\vehicles\proxies\bus_cargo.p3d